plexescor/HPR/README.md

 Windows: %APPDATA%\HPR\HPR_Config\config.csv
 ```

+### True Headless Mode

+Setting `true-headless-mode,true` bypasses the Slint UI entirely.
+No window is created, no graphics context is initialized.
+The database manager, limits manager, window tracking thread, and all active Lua extensions run normally while the main thread blocks indefinitely.
+This is a full daemon mode -- useful for running HPR as a background service without any visible presence.

+This is distinct from regular headless mode.
+True headless means zero UI, zero graphics, nothing.

+### Single Instance

+HPR enforces a single running instance.
+If you launch HPR while one is already running, the new process sends a `show` signal to the existing instance (which brings its window to focus) and exits immediately.
+Uses Named Pipes on Windows and Unix Domain Sockets on Linux/macOS.

+### Settings View

+The **Settings View** in the sidebar exposes various configuration options directly from the UI without needing to edit `config.csv` manually.

+### Autostart

+HPR can register itself to launch on login.
+On Windows it writes to the registry autorun key.
+On Linux it manages a `.desktop` file at `~/.config/autostart/hpr.desktop`.
+Toggle it in the Settings View.

+### Feedback

+The **Feedback View** in the sidebar lets you submit bug reports and messages directly from inside HPR.
+It bundles your OS, compositor/DE, HPR version, and timestamp automatically alongside your email and message.

 ---

 ## Custom Themes & Customizing the UI (Advanced)

 HPR's UI is built using the [Slint UI Framework](https://docs.slint.dev/latest/docs/slint/).
-You can easily load custom themes and visual designs without modifying the C++ codebase or compiling anything.
-HPR handles dynamic hot-reloading at runtime when you select and apply a theme.
+You can load custom themes without modifying any C++ code or recompiling.

-Creating or modifying themes requires knowledge of Slint.
-You can download the [Minimal Boilerplate Theme](https://hpr-cpp.netlify.app/assets/boilerplate-theme.zip) as a starting point.

 ### Enabling Themes Mode
-Themes and interpreted UI customization require enabling interpreter mode in `config.csv`:
 ```csv
 use-interpreter,true
 ```

-> [!WARNING]
-> **Performance & RAM Usage:**
-> Enabling interpreter mode (`use-interpreter,true`) will load the UI dynamically at runtime.
-This can increase runtime RAM usage by 20-50% due to Slint's runtime compiler, bytecode interpreter overhead, and decoded theme preview image buffers.

 ### How Themes Work

-Themes are loaded dynamically from:
+Themes are loaded from:
-* **Windows**: `%APPDATA%\HPR\HPR_Config\themes\`
+- **Windows**: `%APPDATA%\HPR\HPR_Config\themes\`
-* **Linux**: `~/.config/HPR/themes/`
+- **Linux**: `~/.config/HPR/themes\`

-Each theme is stored in its own sub-directory (e.g. `themes/my-awesome-theme/`) and must contain:
+Each theme lives in its own subdirectory and must contain:
-1. **`metadata.csv`**: A CSV file containing properties like `name,My Awesome Theme` and `version,0.9.2`.
+1. **`metadata.csv`**: Properties like `name,My Theme` and `version,1.0`.
-2. **`types.slint`**: Defines the data models.
-This file must be kept exactly as it is to ensure proper data communication with the C++ backend.
+2. **`types.slint`**: Defines data models.
+Keep this exactly as-is.
-3. **`app-window.slint`**: The main layout file of your theme, loaded at runtime.
-This filename is mandatory.
+3. **`app-window.slint`**: The main layout file, loaded at runtime.
-4. **Previews (Optional)**: Up to 9 screenshots or designs (`1.png`, `2.png`, ..., `9.png`) to display in HPR's Themes tab preview container.
+4. **Previews (Optional)**: Up to 9 screenshots (`1.png` through `9.png`) shown in the Themes carousel.

-Theme creators have **FULL FREEDOM and no design or structural limits** to build any layout they want, and they can add or remove any other files (subcomponents, styles, assets) of their choice, as long as the mandatory files are present and satisfy the UI contract with the C++ backend.
+Theme creators have full freedom to build any layout they want and can add or remove any other files as long as the mandatory files are present and satisfy the UI contract with the C++ backend.

-### Restoring Default Layout
-If you wish to restore the default layout, select **default** in the dropdown.
-HPR will fall back to the reference layouts located in:
-* **Windows**: `%APPDATA%\HPR\HPR_Config\ui\app-window.slint`
-* **Linux**: `~/.config/HPR/ui/app-window.slint`

-### The UI Contract (C++ Bindings)
-HPR's C++ backend communicates with the Slint interface by looking for specific component, callback, and property names inside the `MainWindow` component. **Do not rename or delete these bindings in your Slint file.**

-For the complete UI contract and a detailed list of all required properties and callbacks, please refer to the official [HPR Custom Themes Guide](https://hpr-cpp.netlify.app/themes.html).
+For the complete UI contract and required bindings, refer to [hpr-cpp.netlify.app/themes.html](https://hpr-cpp.netlify.app/themes.html).

 ---

 ## Roadmap

 The foundational work is mostly done: local-first tracking, privacy architecture, Insights engine, native Wayland support, extension engine, offline data ownership.
-What comes next is refinement — polish, stability, quality-of-life improvements, UI work.
+What comes next is refinement -- polish, stability, and quality-of-life improvements.

 HPR is completely free.
 If it is useful to you, consider supporting development on Ko-fi.